-The implementation of a Five S program on this construction site was particularly problematic due to the challenge creating a system that was both practical with respect to the specific scope and jobsite makeup and measureable to the point that relevant feedback was input into the "Plan, Do, Check, Act" cycle.
+The implementation of a 5-S program on this construction site was particularly problematic due to the challenge creating a system that was both practical with respect to the specific scope and jobsite makeup and measureable to the point that relevant feedback was input into the PDCA cycle.

 In order to address the first of these challenges, the team created a specific set of criteria for each of the 5-S categories.
 Each criterion was evaluated to ensure that it was both practically implemented given the scope and execution of the project, and that results were tangible to the point that they could be quantifiably evaluated.
-Criteria were also created within the "Sustain" category to measure the efficiency and execution of the 5-S program itself (the two criteria for Sustain were: "Are all employees informed of the 5S goals?" and "Is the weekly 5S measurement worksheet completed?").
+Criteria were also created within the "Sustain" category to measure the efficiency and execution of the 5-S program itself (the two criteria for Sustain were: "Are all employees informed of the 5-S goals?" and "Is the weekly 5-S measurement worksheet completed?").
 Each criterion was listed on a single-page field evaluation sheet.
 Measurement was conducted weekly by a variety of key stakeholders.
 XL Construction's field supervision staff, trade partner foremen, XL Construction management staff, and others, each completed the 5-S Field Evaluation Sheet by assigning a numerical "grade" to the compliance with each listed criterion.
-Each evaluator was given the opportunity to measure 5-S efficiency for both individual firms and for the project as a whole.
-5-S Evaluation Sheets were then collected and compiled, and cumulative averages for each category were calculated and displayed

-(see figure 6) below.
+5-S Evaluation Sheets were then collected and compiled, and cumulative averages for each category were calculated and displayed (see figure 6) below.
 The overall average (across all categories) was also calculated, and is displayed by the bold line in the figure below.